awesome-flow/flow/README.md

 ## Copyright

-This software is created by Oleg Sidorov in 2018.
-It uses some ideas and code samples written by Ivan Kruglov and Damian Gryski and is mostly inspired by their work.
+This software is created by Oleg Sidorov in 2018–2019.
+It uses some ideas and code samples written by Ivan Kruglov and Damian Gryski and is partially inspired by their work.
+The major concept is inspired by GStreamer pipeline ecosystem.

 This software is distributed under under MIT license.
 See LICENSE file for full license text.